henkbirkholz/ietf-scosi/draft-ietf-scosi.md

 Software Identifier tags are meant to be flexible and able to express virtually any type of software and their associated metadata.
 Therefore, the complete set of attributes or types of information elements that can be included in a Software Identifier tag often exceeds the scope a single application of SWID.
 Unfortunately, this flexibility also limits the capabilities of validation and can require a significant amount of resources to cope with its consequences.

-As a basis, this documents provides a more concise representation of SWID tags in the CBOR {{-cbor}} described via the CDDL {{-cddl}} - the general Concise SWID data definition - that is interoperable with the XML schema definition of ISO-19770-2:2015 (FIXME someone pls have mercy on this sentence and rephrase it).
+As a basis, this documents provides a more concise representation of SWID tags in the CBOR {{-cbor}} described via the CDDL {{-cddl}} - the general Concise SWID data definition - that is interoperable with the XML schema definition of ISO-19770-2:2015 {{SWID}} (FIXME someone pls have mercy on this sentence and rephrase it).
 Derived from this basis, the document defines Concise SWID profiles, which are subsets of the general Concise SWID data definition structure that represent (in a standardized way) only information elements that are required in specific applications.
-The Concise SWID profile defintions can be completely mapped to the XML schema definition of ISO-19770-2:2015 but not vice versa (because they are subsets) and do not include anthing equivalent to the XML any attribute.
+The Concise SWID profile definitions can be completely mapped to the XML schema definition of ISO-19770-2:2015 but not vice versa (because they are subsets) and do not include anything equivalent to the XML any attribute.

-Additionally, the vocabulary - the names of attributes and information elements that are transported as content - used in the general Concise SWID data defintion - and corresponding Consise SWID profiles - are mapped to a more concise Integer index (FIXME when DONE e.g. "Evidence" is mapped to 42).
+Additionally, the vocabulary - the names of attributes and information elements that are transported as content - used in the general Concise SWID data definition - and corresponding Consise SWID profiles - are mapped to a more concise Integer index (FIXME when DONE e.g. "Evidence" is mapped to 42).
 A corresponding mapping table is registered at the IANA (TODO ref IANA reg).

 In essence, Concise SWID defuse some of the amount of data transported by using CBOR, reducing the available vocabulary to application-specific content, and mapping human-readable labels for that content to more concise indices.
 Concise SWID also reduce the flexibility of original SWID in order to simplify construction and validation of data transported, while remaining easily translatable into XML SWID format.

 # General Concise SWID data definition

-This is a complete representation of the content of the ISO-19770-2:2015 XML schema definition in CDDL.
+This is a complete representation of the content of the ISO-19770-2:2015 {{SWID}} XML schema definition in CDDL.
 It is possible to use this definition as a Concise SWID profile that is fully interoperable with the ISO-19770-2:2015 XSD - but it carries the same baggage.

 ~~~ CDDL